mrdipeshashah/Big-Query-Cricket-Batsmen-Performance/README.md

 The GOAT INDEX was calculated from 5 pillars and each pillar weighted to its importance = 100

-### 1. Opposition & Team Impact (30.0 Pts) — [DOWNGRADED from 35.0]
+### 1. Opposition & Team Impact (25.0 Pts) — [REDUCED from 35.0]
 * **The Goal:** Measures "Carrying the Team" by rewarding players who dominated regardless of their teammates' failures or the era's bowling difficulty.
-Identifies true Value Over Replacement Player (VORP).
-Trimmed by 5 points in V2 to balance era relativity.
+Reduced by 10 points in V2 to balance relative peer weighting and prevent team context from over-dominating peer relativity.

 ### 2. Match-Winner Score (25.0 Pts) — [KEPT at 25.0]
 * **The Goal:** Quantifies the "X-Factor"—the ability to take the match away from the opposition at high speed and convert matches into wins.